Assamese cinema: List of highest-grossing Assamese films

+Assamese Short film

+Assamese short films refer to the cinematic works produced in the Assamese language, predominantly originating from the northeastern state of Assam, India.
+These films, typically ranging from a few minutes to half an hour in duration, provide a platform for local filmmakers to tell engaging stories, explore social issues, and showcase Assamese culture and traditions.

 Awards

 Assam State Film Awards

 Assam State Film Award is an award ceremony for Assamese Films in Guwahati.

 Prag Cine Awards

 Prag Cine Awards are presented annually by Prag News.
 The aim of the award is to give support, recognition and inspiration to the Assamese film industry and honour some of the eminent film personalities who have contributed to the cause of Assamese cinema.
 The award was first instituted in the year 2003.
 Starting from 2015, films produced in other Northeastern states were also honoured in this ceremony.

 Brahmaputra Valley Film Festival

 Brahmaputra Valley Film Festival is a homage to the rich culture of Northeast India.
 The festival is dedicated to the film fraternity of the Northeast region of India, especially Assam.
 It is an initiative for new filmmakers to come together and rediscover various aspects of film making.
 The film festival is in Guwahati, Assam, India annually since 2013.
 It is an initiative of Tattva Creations.